dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**When you know what you want, and want it bad enough, you'll find a way to get it.**
+**Remember that not getting what you want is sometimes a wonderful stroke of luck.**

-Jim Rohn
+Dalai Lama